Evesham Bell Tower: Modern recasting

-In 1948, Gillett & Johnston and John Taylor & Co were both invited to tender for the complete recasting and rehanging of the bells, to include the casting of two new trebles to make the bells up to a ring of twelve.
+In 1948, Gillett & Johnston and John Taylor & Co were both invited to tender for the complete recasting and rehanging of the bells, to include the casting of two new trebles to provide up to a ring of twelve bells.
 Gillett and Johnston's quote of £2,700 was recommended by the committee to be accepted.
 However, in 1949, Mears & Stainbank of Whitechapel were also invited to quote for the job.
-Due to the condition of the tower, it was decided to postpone the recasting of the bells until such time that the tower had been restored, so in 1950, following its restoration, Gillett & Johnston and John Taylor & Co were invited to tender again.
+Due to the condition of the tower, it was decided to postpone the recasting of the bells until such time that the tower had been restored, so in 1950, following its restoration, Gillett & Johnston and John Taylor & Company were invited to tender again.

-Gillett & Johnston's quote came out as £2,880 and John Taylor & Co's at £2,944.
+Gillett & Johnston's quote was £2,880 and John Taylor & Co's was £2,944.
 The quote from Taylor's was favoured despite the slightly higher cost due to the neater frame design, layout and the slightly lower height at which the bells would be hung in the tower.
 The faculty for the recasting of the bells was granted by the Diocese of Worcester on 5 February 1951, with Taylor's receiving the contract.
 The bells, frame and their fittings were removed from the tower in the spring of 1951 and sent to their foundry on Freehold Street in Loughborough, Leicestershire.